usgs/groundmotion-processing/docs/features.md

 * Import data from local filesystem using a wide variety of formats or fetch data using web services from FDSN data centers.

-* Can compute add additional waveform or station metrics by starting at an intermediate stage.
+* Compute add additional waveform or station metrics by starting at an intermediate stage.

 * Plug-and-play architecture for efficiently evaluating data reprocessed with new or alternative algorithms.